Advertisement

 Cook County, IL - Same Region

-• 30-minute delay on all communications
+• 30-minute delay on all police communications

-• Zero real-time public awareness
+• Zero real-time awareness of police response

 • Media dependent on official statements only